djipco/surface-scanmeister/configuration.md

 # scanimage

-Th `scanimage` command. isinstalled by default in Raspbian.
+Th `scanimage` command is installed by default in Raspbian.

 ### List available devices